UEFA Euro 2020 qualifying play-offs

-The play-offs of the UEFA Euro 2020 qualifying tournament decided the last four teams that qualified for the UEFA Euro 2020 final tournament, to be staged across Europe in June and July 2021.
+The play-offs of the UEFA Euro 2020 qualifying tournament decided the last four teams that qualified for the UEFA Euro 2020 final tournament, to be staged across Europe in June and July 2020 before being delayed until 2021.
 Unlike previous editions, the participants of the play-offs were not decided based on results from the qualifying group stage.
 Instead, 16 teams that failed to qualify through their group were selected based on their performance in the 2018–19 UEFA Nations League.
 The sixteen teams were then divided into four paths, each containing four teams, with each play-off path featuring two single-leg semi-finals and one single-leg final.
 The four play-off path winners joined the twenty teams that had already qualified for UEFA Euro 2020.
 The matches were originally scheduled for March 2020, but were postponed to 8 October and 12 November 2020 by UEFA due to the COVID-19 pandemic in Europe.

 Format

 With the new play-off format, the qualifying process guaranteed that at least one team from each division of the previous Nations League season would qualify for the final tournament.

 The 16 teams were selected based on their performance in the 2018–19 UEFA Nations League.
 These teams were divided into four paths, each containing four teams, with one team from each path qualifying for the final tournament.
 Each league would have its own play-off path if at least four teams were available.
 The Nations League group winners then qualified automatically for the play-off path of their league.
 If a group winner had already qualified through the conventional qualifying group stage, they were then replaced by the next best-ranked team in the same league.
-However, if there were not enough teams in the same league, then the spot went to the next best team in the overall ranking.
+However, if there were not enough teams in the same league, then the spot went to the next-best team in the overall ranking.
 However, group winners could not face teams from a higher league.

-With the final tournament draw being held on 30 November 2019 prior to the play-offs, it was possible that some groups could not be finalised based on the hosts in the play-offs.
+With the final tournament draw being held on 30 November 2019 before the play-offs, it was possible that some groups could not be finalized based on the hosts in the play-offs.
 In that case, a second draw would have taken place after the play-offs on 1 April 2020.
 However, UEFA confirmed the additional draw was not necessary after the identity of the 20 directly qualified teams and the 16 play-offs teams was known.